tatemunnich/search/README.md

-# BetterYou Wellness App Lookup
+# BetterYou App Lookup
 A [simple web application](https://tatemunnich.github.io/search/) created with React and Redux for [BetterYou](https://betteryou.ai) users.
 BetterYou is a digital coach that allows individuals to maximize their time and stay focused on goals that matter.
-This application allows users to look up individual mobile phone applications to see if they are making progress to the wellness goals they set.
+This application allows users to look up individual mobile applications to see using them helps contribute toward the wellness goals they set.